Header Image 1

 Check here and in the school newsletter for the latest library news and events.

-We have announced the book we’ve chosen and we would like you to make it one of your summer holiday reads!
+This summer, we once again invite students, staff, parents and families to get involved in our WHOLE SCHOOL READ.
+We have announced the book we’ve chosen and we would like you to make it one of your summer holiday reads.

 Borrow it from your school or local library, buy from local bookshops or online, read on Kindle or audiobook and tell us what you think.

 And enter the TWO fantastic summer competitions.
-Choose which one appeals to you most and participate!
+Choose which one appeals to you most and PARTICIPATE!

-Closing date: 22nd September 2025 |
+Closing date: 22nd September 2025

 Upon entry, all Year 7 students are screened using the Renaissance Star Reader assessment which assesses their reading comprehension.
 This score is used to offer a tiered range of support to students who may have a need identified.
 Some students will be offered an intervention including Accelerate Reader, an online system which recommends appropriate books to students based on their current reading level and offers the opportunity for quizzing to track progress.